oytuncoban/microfrontend-poc/README.md

 4. Open your browser and navigate to `http://localhost:3000` for the shell application

-## Architectural Design

-This project uses a monorepo structure with the following main components:

-- Shell application (host)
-- Product micro frontend (remote)
-- Shared package for common utilities and components

-The applications are built using Rspack and utilize Module Federation for runtime integration.

-## Common Issues with MFE and Approaches

 ### Routing

 Routing in a Micro Frontend architecture can be challenging, as each micro frontend needs to manage its own routes while also integrating seamlessly with the shell application.
 Our approach uses a combination of shell-level routing and micro frontend-specific routing to achieve a flexible and maintainable solution.